3rd Compass -> Group News and Articles -> Ministry Warnings

 I was privileged throughout my life to be helped by members of many Christian organizations that are listed here.
 My local Catholic community was especially supportive for my family as refugees of the Vietnam War.
 It is the false teaching and other bad things these groups spread that need to be avoided.

 I am not advocating complete isolation of people that belong to these groups either, though the New Testament does say we should not associate with people who teach to deny Christ had come (2 John 1:9-11), which are antichrist beliefs.
-I give these warnings so God's People leave these organizations and their false teachings.
+I give these warnings so God's people leave these organizations and their false teachings.
 Most of them belong to the Harlot Babylon of Revelation, which we are told to "come out of her, my people, so that you will not participate in her sins and receive her plagues..."
-(Revelation 18:4), and God has reaffirmed this call to leave her recently.
-See God's Alarm and the Harlot Babylon Revealed for details.
+(Revelation 18:4).
+God has reaffirmed this call to leave her recently.
+See God's Alarm for details.

-Some groups listed here do get some good guidance from God, but their interpretations and teachings are also influenced by the enemy.
+Some groups listed here do get some good guidance from God, but their interpretations and teachings are also heavily influenced by the enemy.
 I do not want to diminish the contribution of anybody in the Body of Christ, even if they are influenced by darkness.
-I had believed in false guidance as well, and if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception; remember that even the elect will be misled (Matthew 24:24; Mark 13:22).
+I had believed in false guidance as well.
+It is absolutely unavoidable when you learn from any sect, so if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception; remember that even the elect will be misled (Matthew 24:24; Mark 13:22).

-I could only fully see what was wrong with the church when I came out of the spiritual blindness or brainwashing that accepting lies and false guidance creates.
-You will also have to come out of bad things you've accepted if you are to understand correctly, so if you want to look at the teachings of the groups listed here, I urge caution and that you study what I teach so you better understand the difference between good and bad spiritual teaching and guidance.
+I could only fully see what was wrong with the church and God's people as a whole when I came out of the blindness and lies that false guidance and teaching creates.
+You will also have to come out of bad things you've accepted if you are to understand correctly, so if you want to look at the teachings of the groups listed here, I urge caution and that you fully study what I teach first, so you better understand the difference between good and bad spiritual teaching and guidance.
 It takes much experience and an objective mind, free from false beliefs and false teachings, to correctly identify bad teaching and false spiritual guidance.

-Thinking that being saved in God's kingdom, having His Spirit or God's Mind and guidance or spiritual gifts to keep you from falling to error and bad discernment, is an especially bad assumption that many in the church believes will protect her.
-The problem is, it is impossible for anyone to interpret and understand correctly if they've already accepted lies and false teaching that affects their thinking, especially when the demons associated with them often override the spiritual guidance and truth God tries to give.
+Thinking that being saved in God's kingdom, having His Spirit or God's Mind and guidance or spiritual gifts to keep you from falling to error and bad discernment, is an especially bad assumption that many in the church believe will protect her from the wrong spiritual paths.
+The problem is, it is impossible for anyone to interpret and understand correctly if you've already accepted lies and false teaching.
+What you believe affects your thinking and interpretations, especially when the demons associated with false teaching often override the spiritual guidance and truth that God tries to give.

 Also keep in mind that the majority of spiritual gifts exhibited in the church are false ones from demons, and I've seen no one in the church with a gift of the Spirit that gives them absolutely infallible discernment and wisdom.
 None of the first apostles claimed that or gave evidence of it; even the Old Testament prophets made their mistakes.
 I have made mine as well, and I will never claim to be perfect or infallible.

-Incomplete guidance and allowing us to err is God's way.
+But in fact, Incomplete guidance and allowing us to err is God's way, even for His first disciples and apostles.
 The apostle Paul knew this and said, "For we know in part, and we prophesy in part...
 For now we see through a glass darkly... [until when that which is perfect is come, that is, when the Lord returns and we are transformed into our heavenly bodies]... then shall I know fully...
 So abide now in faith, hope, and charity" (1 Corinthians 13:9-13).

 The Lord will not tell us everything with perfect clarity in this age.
-That is a very important lesson the Lord has taught me - no one can expect to be guided perfectly or discern perfectly in this age, even if they have gifts of the Spirit.
-The enemy has too many strongholds in the church and has corrupted nearly every aspect of it with false gifts and teachings, which is why we need people with the proper God-given experience and discernment to help us.
+That is a very important lesson the Lord taught me - no one can expect to be guided perfectly or discern perfectly in this age, even if they have gifts of the Spirit.
+The enemy has too many strongholds in the church and I have found the teachings of Satan in every believing sect and ministry I have come across.
+The weeds of the devil have corrupted nearly every aspect of God's kingdom with false gifts and teachings.
+God allowed these weeds to grow freely in the fields of His kingdom after multiple millennia (Matthew 13:30, 13:39-40), so you should not be surprised by what I say.
+This is why we need leaders with the proper God-given experience and discernment, and not simply any elder or leader from any sect.

 Ministries And Churches To Avoid